-Landowners (Carmichaels), UNWC, ODFW, NOAA, and Wild Salmon Center/funders.
-Seeking to develop a partnership with Clatsop SWCD to pursue additional cost share for riparian fencing and reforestation thru the Oregon Watershed Enhancement Board supported/funded Oregon Department of Agriculture - Strategic Implementation Area process to improve water quality on agricultural lands in the Cow Creek sub-basin which includes Tweedle Creek.
+The partners who are supporting the project are the Landowners (Carmichaels), UNWC, ODFW, NOAA, and Wild Salmon Center/funders.
+The project is also seeking to develop a partnership with Clatsop Co.
+SWCD to pursue additional cost share for riparian fencing and reforestation thru the Oregon Watershed Enhancement Board supported/funded Oregon Department of Agriculture - Strategic Implementation Area process to improve water quality on agricultural lands in the Cow Creek sub-basin which includes Tweedle Creek.